 To move a website to a new hosting account, you need to have a backup that you will use to restore the full functionality of the site.
 However, in some cases where bloggers and site owners can’t create backups, they find themselves in a difficult situation to download their full website home directory to their local computers.
 Then, they need to upload that same folder to the new destination.

 That’s a hard job if you have a slow connection and a large site folder size.
 Luckily, there is a smart solution that lets you transfer any file you want from cPanel to another cPanel without complicating things.

 The process is simple, you need to create a free Mover account, then follow the below step by step tutorial to move your files to the new server, without downloading them locally.
 It’s a migration from your actual server to the new one.

-All things happen in the real-time, and you can schedule the transfer if you want.
-This service plays the intermediate role, between the two servers that you want to use, as source and destination.
+All things happen in real-time, and you can schedule the transfer if you want.
+This service plays the intermediate role, between the two servers that you want to use, like source and destination.